Bella Orr's Grand Slam Helps Redbank Valley Down Forest, 11-8; Leah Exley Comes Up Big at Plate, in Circle for Keystone

 Emma Covert homered again — her seventh of the season in 12 games — and drove in three runs as the Warriors used a seven-run second inning to help down the Berries.

 Covert went 2 for 4.
-Alex Stewart was 3 for 3 and Brianna Rottman 3 for 4 for Moniteau (6-6).
+Alex Stewart was 3 for 3, and Brianna Rottman was 3 for 4 for Moniteau (6-6).

 Covert also got the win in the circle, giving up six runs, four earned, on 10 hits in seven innings.